bramble-lang/bramble-lang/design/rfc/rfc248-raw-pointers-draft.md

 3. The type resolver will emit an event which includes a reference to the definition of where the operand comes from.

+This is a bit outside the scope of this RFC, but because this is dealing with language features that surface the physical nature of how variables are stored:
+> It would be nice to record the memory layout information for all structs and display that in the LLVM tab for the Viewer.
+> It would also be nice to have a compiler flag to print out memory layout table for all types after compilation.

 ### Viewer
 Highlight the creation of raw pointers and the dereference of raw pointers in some manner to emphasize that something dangers is being done.